-Details of the share options and share awards granted to the Company's eligible executives are disclosed in the financial statements.
+Details of the share options (granted previously) and the awards of deferred shares to the Company's eligible executives are disclosed in the financial statements.
 Further details of the above share option scheme and share plan are set out in the Company's financial statements and in OCBC Bank's Annual Report.

-All grants and awards are subject to cancellation and clawback if it is determined that they were made on the basis of materially inaccurate financial statements and/or the employee has engaged in conduct that results in financial loss, reputational harm, restatement of financial
+All grants and awards are subject to cancellation and clawback if it is determined that they were made on the basis of materially inaccurate financial statements and/or the employees has engaged in conduct that results in financial loss, reputational harm, restatement of financial results and/or adverse changes of the Company's risk profile/rating.